 31 Evans Terminal, Hillside; 908-355-3663

 6735 Black Horse Pike, Egg Harbor Twp.; 609-383-8843

 The Community Foodbank of New Jersey, along with their partner organizations, are trying to stop hunger in the Garden State.
 The minimum age to volunteer is 12, but kids ages 6-11 are welcome on designated Family Days.
 For more information on how to help, look at cfbnj.org/help/volunteer.
+September and December Family Days are currently full but check back for more dates.
 Don’t forget to check out the volunteer schedule to find the nearest volunteer center sorted by county.
 To donate visit feedNJkids.org.

 36 South St., Morristown

 All new volunteers are required to attend a work activity and orientation session first in order to get acquainted with the different opportunities available.
-Kids ages 12 and up are welcome to help serve breakfast, sort donations or help with a pantry transfer.
+Kids ages 12 and up are welcome to help serve breakfast or a hot meal at noon, sort donations or help with a pantry transfer.
 The Community Soup Kitchen appreciates smaller gestures, too, such as donating canned foods, clothing, and blankets.
 If your kid wants to do even more for the needy, consider looking into the Youth Council for kids in grades 7-8, a group that faces homelessness head-on in the local community.

 290 W. Mount Pleasant Ave., Ste.
 1320, Livingston